-They will replace the old advert format by the 31st of January 2017 with Google moving the date forwards several months to give advertisers additional time to make the transition.
+They will replace the old advert format by 1st January 2017, with Google moving the date forwards several months to give advertisers additional time to make the transition.

-So what are expanded text ads and how do they differ from the old text ad format that Google has offered for the last 15 years?
-There have been three major changes to the ads that you will be able to see in the image below.
+So what are expanded text ads, and how do they differ from the old text ad format that Google has been offering for the last 15 years?
+There have been three major changes to the ads that you’ll be able to see in the image below.

 Image Source: Inside Adwords Blog

-Finally the display URL has changed from one 35 character long display URL to a two path system.
-Here Google takes your website URL and then allows you to add up to 30 characters after it split into two 15 character boxes.
+Finally, the display URL has changed from one 35-character-long display URL to a two-path system.
+Here Google takes your website URL and then allows you to add up to 30 characters, after splitting into two 15-character boxes.

-From early tests advertisers are seeing increases in CTR of around 20% by using the new expanded text ad format in place of the old ad format, so you need to ensure that your PPC agency has upgraded you!
+As far as early tests have indicated, advertisers are seeing increases in CTR of around 20% by using the new expanded text ad format in place of the old ad format, so you need to ensure that your PPC agency has upgraded you!

 How to write compelling Expanded Text Ads

 1. Make your ads highly relevant to the search query

-The number 1 thing that you need to do is to make your ads highly relevant to the search terms that the user is entering.
-To do this you need to make sure that you contain the keywords that your advert is going to appear for within the advert like ASDA have done here.
+The most important thing you need to do is to make your ads highly relevant to the search terms that the user is entering.
+To do this, you need to make sure that your advert contains the keywords for which it’s going to appear, like ASDA have done here:

-To make your expanded text ads highly relevant to what the user is searching for make sure that you include the keyword that the advert will be appearing for in both the headline of the Ad copy and also in one or more of the paths.
+To make your expanded text ads highly relevant to what the user is searching, make sure that you include the keyword that the advert will be appearing for in both the headline of the ad copy and also in one or more of the paths.

-Not only will it make the advert appear more relevant as people can see what they are searching for in the headline of the advert but the words within the advert that match what the user has typed into Google will appear bolded and will help your adverts stand out.
+Not only will it make the advert appear more relevant, as people can see what they’re searching for in the headline of the advert, but the words within the advert that match what the user has typed into Google will appear bolded, which will help your adverts stand out.

-Here is an example of an advert that is highly relevant to the search term “London hotels”
+Here’s an example of an advert that’s highly relevant to the search term “London hotels”.